monsoonmaelstrom/book2/book2.md

 After a few minutes of hushed conversation between Alex and Davy, which I’m sure has a lot to do with me and Liam, Davy says, “Alex and I will meet you two at the cafe with the others in an hour and a half or so.”

 “Have you decided?”
-I ask Liam once the door shuts behind them.
+I question Liam once the door shuts behind them.

 “Yes.”

-“Okay, well before you tell me what you decided, I want to talk for a minute,” I tell him as I take a seat at the table and nod for him to do the same.
-Once we’re both seated I blurt out, “I don’t know if you should trust me.”
+“Okay, well, before you tell me what you decided, I want to talk for a minute,” I tell him as I take a seat at the table and nod for him to do the same.
+Once we’re both seated, I blurt out, “I don’t know if you should trust me.”

 “Why?” he asks slowly.